 I became quiet as I resisted the impulse to suggest ways this data collection could also be automated.

 A couple of years later, Barry’s company went out of business.
-I later met his former UI designer and asked: “Remember how Barry would present his wife’s… uh, digestive stats to investors, sometimes with her standing on stage beside him?
+I later met his former UI designer and asked: “Remember how Barry would present his wife’s… uh, digestive stats to investors, sometimes with her standing beside him?
 Didn’t you ever feel it was in questionable taste?”

 The designer calmly replied: “Watching how Barry’s guests reacted to that slide was the best part of our job!”